horzsolt/docs-7.2.1/timescaledb/how-to-guides/update-timescaledb/updating-docker.md

 # within the PostgreSQL instance
 ALTER EXTENSION timescaledb UPDATE;
+# update or install the timescaledb-toolkit extension
+CREATE EXTENSION IF NOT EXISTS timescaledb-toolkit;
+ALTER EXTENSION timescaledb-toolkit UPDATE;
 ```

 You can then run the `\dx` command to make sure you have the